-You’ll pay just 3 cents per minute for US calls, 1 cent per US text message and 2 cents per MB of data.
+You’ll pay just 1 cent per minute for US calls, 1 cent per US SMS message and 2 cents per MB of data.
 While this can get expensive if you use your phone a lot, it works great for people that don’t use their phone often.

-You’ll have to buy prepaid credit to use the pay as you go plans.
-That said, the credit doesn’t expire unless you don’t use the service at all for three months.
+You’ll have to buy prepaid credit to use the pay as you go plans once every three months.
+If you don’t make a purchase once every three months, your credit will expire.